vsdip/vsdsram/README.md

 3. Follow intructions to complete esim Installation.
 4. To run eSim you can directly click on esim icon.

-    *If you are using Ubuntu Linux Version
-1. Download ESIM for Ubuntu from this link: https://esim.fossee.in/downloads
-2. Open terminal or type Ctrl+Alt+t to open command terminal.
-3. Change the directory using cd command followed by path to zip file.
-4. Unzip the zip file using command: unzip -q filename.zip Or use command: unzip filename.zip -d /path/to/directory; in case if ZIP file is in different Directory
-5. Change to eSim folder using cd command.
-6. To install type: ./install-linux.sh --install
-7. After Installation, to run eSim you can directly run it from terminal by typing esim.
 #  To work on Project in Esim
 1. Create new project in a directory.
 2. Create new Schematic